beimingxianyu/MiniMirror/engine/3rd_party/assimp/contrib/gtest/docs/Primer.md

 _Tests_ use assertions to verify the tested code's behavior.
 If a test crashes or has a failed assertion, then it _fails_; otherwise it _succeeds_.

-A _test case_ contains one or many tests.
+A _test execute_code_ contains one or many tests.
 You should group your tests into test cases that reflect the structure of the tested code.
 When multiple tests in a test case need to share common objects and subroutines, you can put them into a _test fixture_ class.